 Advertisements for payday loans make them seem like a fast, easy, no-nonsense way to get money when you’re in a financial bind.
 They tell you getting $100 is as easy as showing a recent pay stub, a copy of your driver’s license, and a blank check.
-They don’t tell you that for many people, paying off that $100 can end up taking months, even years, and costing thousands of dollars to pay off.
+They don’t tell you that for many people, paying off that $100 can end up taking months, even years, and costing thousands of dollars.

 How Payday Loans Work